BrenMurrell/slack-audiobot/README.md

 Welcome!

 ## What is Audiobot?
 Audiobot is an audio feedback bot for Slack.
-Slack Audiobot is written in node.js.
+Slack Audiobot is written in node.js and plays MP3 files from it's /sound directory based on queues from Slack users.
+Audiobot now also features text-to-speech (TTS) for Mac and Windows.

 ## Why is Audiobot?
 Audio feedback seemed like a great way to liven up the office, but can also be used to provide realtime feedback around events in Slack.